HeangMapanha/IOT-class-AUPP-2025-Taing-Muyleang_Group9/Lab2/README.md

 # 1. Overview

-In this lab, students will design an ESP32-based IoT system with MicroPython that integrates a web interface and an LCD display.
+In this lab, we will design an ESP32-based IoT system with MicroPython that integrates a web interface and an LCD display.
 The system will allow users to control an LED, read sensors, and send custom messages to the LCD through a webserver.
 This lab emphasizes interaction between web UI and hardware, giving students practice in event- driven IoT design.

 # 2. Learning Outcomes (CLO Alignment)
-By the end of this lab, students will be able to:
+By the end of this lab, we will be able to:
 - Implement a MicroPython webserver to serve HTML controls.
 - Control an LED from the web page.
 - Read data from DHT11 and ultrasonic sensors and expose it on the webserver.